XRPLF/xrpl-dev-portal/tx_format.md

 For a production system, we recommend *not* leaving these fields to be filled by the server.
 For example if fees become temporarily high, you may want to wait for fees to decrease before sending some transactions, instead of continuing regardless of fee.

+(TODO: note that `Paths` will be populated, if necessary, when "build_path" is passed along with the secret to the submit/sign commands.
+Also, rippled/ripple-lib will also set the `tfFullyCanonicalSig` bit in the `Flags`)

 ### Transaction Fees ###

 The `Fee` field specifies an amount, in [drops of XRP](rippled-apis.html#specifying-currency-amounts), that must be deducted from the sender's balance in order to relay any transaction through the network.
 This is a measure to protect against spam and DDoS attacks weighing down the whole network.
 You can specify any amount in the `Fee` field when you create a transaction.
 If your transaction makes it into a validated leger (whether or not it achieves its intended purpose), then the deducted XRP is destroyed forever.